 You should be getting at least £100 for the day and councils who pay the most will offer £250 or more.

-To find out how much your council pays, visit the CITA listings of local authorities.
+To find out how much your local council pays, simply visit their website and search ‘poll clerk’.
+For a list of local authorities in England and Wales, click here.

-It’s also worth bearing in mind that after two or three years’ experience as a poll clerk, you can apply to become a Presiding Officer, which means more money!
+It’s also worth bearing in mind that if you have worked at a polling station on at least two other occasions, you can apply to become a Presiding Officer, which means more money!

 Don’t leave it until a week before an election to apply because the positions will probably already be filled – it’s better to apply sooner rather than later.